Tag Archives: Marie Antoinette

 My interest with follies began in the early summer of 2001.
 I had hiked up a long, sloping hill in Barcelona to visit Gaudi’s Guell park, seeking to bask in the artist’s vision beneath a sweltering midday sun.

-The demarcation between fantasy and folly lies in the building’s intended use, though approaching the nineteenth century, follies were increasingly allocated to activities beyond titillating one’s family and friends.
+The demarcation between fantasy and folly lies in the buildings intended use.
+Upon approaching the nineteenth century, however, follies were increasingly allocated to activities beyond titillating one’s family and friends.

 A confusing and ambiguous definition, when you get down to it.